You don't need another ski jacket

 A layering system is only as effective as its outer layer - and the best outer layers aren’t ski jackets.
 In fact, you don’t need a “ski jacket” at all.
 Lightweight, versatile shell jackets make the best barriers, blocking out the wind and snow to protect you from the often unforgiving elements outdoors.

 Shell fabrics range from water-resistant synthetics to fully waterproof membrane fabrics, each balancing protection with breathability to provide comfort when the weather turns.
 Those seeking total protection should look for garments made of Gore-Tex® Pro™ and NeoShell®.
 These thick and durable outer-layer fabrics ensure that wearers stay warm and dry, even if they end up in the snow.

 While the outer layer makes sure you stay warm and dry, the mid-layer is what actually keeps you warm.

-The mid-layer utilizes lightweight fill and fleece materials to retain warm air around your core.
+Mid-layers utilize insulation technologies like down, fleece, and synthetic fill to retain warm air around your core.
 The Ok down jacket and Öxi Power Fill™ jacket combine fleece and stretch fabrics on the sleeves for comfort and flexibility in a variety of colder situations.
-Standalone fleece jackets such as Hrannar will also provide great insulation in milder temperatures, offering a similar wicking function to the base layer if things heat up.
+Standalone fleece jackets such as Hrannar will also provide great insulation in milder temperatures.